muntasimulhaque/muntasimulhaque.github.io/index.md

 ---
 #### Introduction

-With over 10 years of experience, I've worked across both power generation and telecommunications, now focused on securing Bangladesh's submarine cable infrastructure.
-From the power sector to the world of undersea cables, the mission has always been the same: keeping things connected and resilient.
+A telecommunications professional with over a decade of experience, focused on building and securing resilient submarine cable infrastructure in Bangladesh.

 * Deputy Manager (Development) at [Bangladesh Submarine Cables PLC (BSCPLC)](https://bsccl.com.bd/){:target="_blank"}
 * Worked on SEA-ME-WE 5 and SEA-ME-WE 6 submarine cable projects, strengthening Bangladesh's international connectivity